 ***Listed below are a few other resources I have written.
 They are also on our website: www.pastoralcareinc.com

 Compassion fatigue is defined as a natural consequence and by-product of caring for, listening to and helping those traumatized or learning about and hearing stories of those traumatized.

 Who is Vulnerable?

-* Those of us who have empathy and are exposed to a number of people with problems, exposed to trauma or who are
+* Those of us who have empathy and are exposed to a number of people with problems, exposed to trauma or

 * Trauma workers include police, emergency workers, therapists and pastors.

 * We who have experienced trauma and trauma that remains unresolved.
 (The hurts and wounds of being a pastor)

 * Those of us who view ourselves as saviors or rescuers.